jayarajganesh/MicroserviceApp/README.md

 ## Project details
 The overall goal of this project is to create an eCommerce website using microservice architecture.
-As a first step, I created a catalog API that displays products on the website.
+As a first step, I created a catalog API that displays products on the API request.
 I have also performed simple CRUD operations on Catalog API.

 ## Technology used
 - C#